 Radiation can affect the body in a number of ways, and the adverse health effects of exposure may not be apparent for many years.

-- Health Effects and Treatments
+- Possible Health Effects of Radiation Exposure and Contamination

-- Radiation and Pregnancy
+- Treatments for Radiation Exposure and Contamination

 Get email updates

 To receive email updates about this page, enter your email address: